Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Methodology

 With the function words attention scores, we then conduct softmax along the dimensions of visual tokens and textual tokens, respectively.
 In this way, we highlight the visual tokens with false activation under token words or the most misleading tokens with the largest visual activation:

-Afterwards, we subtract both distractions from $Att$ individually and take the minimum value as the final attention scores, with $\mathcal{G}$ being a control gate for automatically adjusting the subtraction.
+Afterwards, we subtract both attention from $Att$ individually and take the minimum value as the final attention scores, with $\mathcal{G}$ being a control gate for subtraction intensity.

-Finally, after complete calculation of FDA, denoted as $FDA(\cdot)$, we concatenate the attention scores from all attention heads for outputs:
+Finally, after complete calculation of FDA, denoted as $\mathbb{D}(\cdot)$, we concatenate the attention scores from all attention heads:

 FDA can be flexibly implemented on any number of fusion layers/attention heads, as each may specialize differently \citep{multihead}.
-A general intuition is to remove these distractions in the early layers instead of the later ones to avoid possible `absorption' of distractions, but not so exquisitely upfront that it may undermine the contextual integrity of the original inputs.
+A general intuition is to remove these distractions in the early layers instead of the later ones to avoid possible `absorption', but not so exquisitely upfront that it may undermine the contextual integrity of the textual inputs.
 We provide ablation and analysis in Sec.\ref{sec:abl}.